greim/gen/src/chapters/00-intro.md

-# Intro: Generators from the ground up

-To newcomers and veterans alike, The ES6 toolbox contains a lot of things that make programming JavaScript easier in obvious ways.
-Embedded in the middle, however, is a tool some find non-obvious: the *generator*.
-What is this thing?
-How should I use it in everyday code?
-Should I use it at all?

-Generators are indeed a powerful tool, and I believe that any developer would do well to add them to their repertoire.
-However, they're closely related to another ES6 feature: *iterators*.
-Learning one without learning the other builds an incomplete picture and (I believe) has left lots of people confused.

-My goal for this tutorial is to make generators easy to understand by starting from the ground up laying out the case for iterators, and then introduce generators as a tool that makes it easy to work with iterators.
+# The Yin-Yang of Generators and Iterators

+Generators are a poorly-understood feature of modern JavaScript.
+I believe this is because generators are just one half of a two-part whole comprising *both generators and iterators*, and that learning one without the other paints an incomplete picture.
+For myself at least, the ah-ha! moment didn't come until I zoomed out and looked at iterators and generators holistically.

+This tutorial follows that approach, moving at a gradual pace.
+First we lay out the case for iterators, then we move on to generators in order to unify our understanding and upshift into a higher plane of awareness.

 ----------------